• Skip to primary navigation

 Ingredients

-• ¼ cup Asian Pear (or sub with a normal Pear or Apple)
+• 1 ¼ cup Asian Pear peeled (or sub with a Bosc pear or any pear/apple)

 Instructions

-• In a separate large bowl, add thinly sliced beef and pour the marinade over top.
-Gently mix well with hands until the marinade has thoroughly coated the meat.
-Cover and marinate for at least 20 mins.
-For best flavor, marinate for 1 hour or overnight.
+• In a large bowl, add thin slices of beef and pour the marinade over top.
+Gently mix until the marinade has thoroughly coated the meat with clean hands - do not be rough or the beef can break apart.
+Marinate for 30 minutes at room temperature or up to 1 hour or overnight in the fridge.

 Notes